dantaeyoung/terralibrary/README.md

 books are beautiful.

-*terralibrary is a magic computer for a beautiful library that doesn't need a screen to use.*
+*terralibrary is a magic screenless computer for a beautiful library.*

 ## what